este6an13/HN-Monitor-App/README.md

-# HN Monitor App
+# HN Monitor

-This Android application uses the [Official Hacker News API](https://github.com/HackerNews/API) to get the top and best Hacker News stories with a score greater than a pre-defined threshold (`250` by default) that can be modified by the user.
-The application displays the retrieved stories in a list when opening the application.
-The user can decide to receive push notifications as well.
-Currently, the process runs when tha application is open.
-I want the process to run in as a foreground service so that the application can remain closed and still the notifications would be received.
-Also, it would be nice to implement a little CRUD to allow users manage keywords.
-That way, the process could query the new stories endpoint and notify the user if it finds an item with a title or a URL containing any of the keywords set by the user.
-Something that is already being explored in this repository: [Python Hacker News Monitor](https://github.com/este6an13/hacker-news-monitor).
+HN Monitor is an Android application that passively monitors Hacker News and surfaces only high-impact stories, allowing users to stay informed without repeatedly visiting the site or getting pulled into endless scrolling.

+The app uses the [Official Hacker News API](https://github.com/HackerNews/API) to periodically fetch **Top** and **Best** stories, filters them by score (default: `250`), stores them locally, and displays them in a clean list UI.
+Optional push notifications can alert the user when new qualifying stories are found, even when the app is closed.

+## Features

+- Fetches **Top** and **Best** Hacker News stories
+- User-configurable **score threshold**
+- Background fetching using **WorkManager**
+- Optional push **notifications**
+- Local persistence of stories
+- Stories sorted by score
+- Simple, distraction-free UI with direct links to articles

+## How it works

+- A background worker periodically queries the Hacker News API
+- New stories above the configured threshold are stored locally
+- If notifications are enabled, new stories trigger a system notification
+- Opening the app displays the stored stories in a sorted list

 ## Usage

-To try the application, open the repository in Android Studio, build the project and go to `app/build/outputs/apk/debug` folder.
-Get the `apk` file and install it in your phone.
+To try the application:

+1. Clone the repository
+2. Open the project in **Android Studio**
+3. Build the project
+4. Install the generated APK from:
+    ```
+    app/build/outputs/apk/debug
+    ```

-## Contributing
+## Roadmap / Ideas

-Contributions to this project are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.
+Future improvements are mainly focused on **UX and polish**, for example:

+- Logo/name update
+- Better visual hierarchy for story rows
+- Improved sorting and filtering options
+- Smoother UI updates
+- Dark mode and accessibility improvements

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.